dcthree/cite-collection-manager/README.md

 * On the Google API Access page, click the "Download JSON" link for the Client ID
 * Copy the resulting `client_secrets.json` file to `src/main/resources/client_secrets.json`
 * Copy a built instance of the [CITE Collection Editor](https://github.com/ryanfb/cite-collection-editor) (i.e. the `build/` directory) to `src/main/webapp/cite-collection-editor` (this should eventually be rolled into a Gradle dependency)
 * Create an authorization table in Google Fusion Tables.
-This is a table with three string columns named `E-Mail`, `Name`, and `Blocked`
+This is a table with three text columns named `E-Mail`, `Name`, and `Blocked`
 * Copy `gradle.properties-dist` to `gradle.properties`, modifying the values to your email address, capabilities URL, and authorization table ID.
 Set the validTables parameter if you want to restrict proxied access to a set of tables.
 The "Administrator" email address must have "edit" permissions on the authorization Fusion Table and all Fusion Tables you wish to proxy.
 * Run `gradle jettyRunWar`